sdray/sources-sdray.github.io/content/publication/ferry-2020/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Heterogeneity of Water Physico-Chemical Characteristics in Artificially Pumped
+title: 'Heterogeneity of water physico-chemical characteristics in artificially pumped
-  Waterholes: Do African Herbivores Drink at the Same Locations and Does It Lead to Interference Competition?'
+  waterholes: do African herbivores drink at the same locations and does it lead to interference competition?'
 subtitle: ''
 summary: ''
 authors: